Kosambi

-Kosambi (Pali) or Kaushambi (Sanskrit) was an important city in ancient India.
-It was the capital of the Vatsa kingdom, one of the sixteen mahajanapadas.
-It was located on the Yamuna River about 56 km southwest of its confluence with the Ganges at Prayaga (modern Prayagraj).
+Kosambi (Pali) or Kaushambi (Sanskrit) was an ancient city in India, characterized by its importance as a trading center along the Ganges Plain and its status as the capital of the Vatsa Kingdom, one of the sixteen mahajanapadas.
+It was located on the Yamuna River about 56 km southwest of its confluence with the Ganges at Prayaga (modern Prayagraj), which made it a powerful center for trade and beneficial for the Vatsa Kingdom.

 History

-During 2nd millennium BCE Ochre Coloured Pottery culture spread in the region.
+During the 2nd millennium BCE Ochre Coloured Pottery culture spread in the region.